dcunited001/dcunited001.github.io/_posts/2019-04-12-the-analytic-iching-a-novel-exegesis-for-the-age-of-data-science.md

 (either real or simulated) are strongly biased in an unnatural way, which implies the need to seek more information.
-Conscious thoughts and the sub/conscious interface impact how the brain stores information and forms beliefs from the top down -- in addition to the are bottom up effects resulting in a sense of intuition.
+Conscious thoughts and the sub/conscious interface impact how the brain stores information and forms beliefs from the top down -- in addition to these are bottom up effects resulting in a sense of intuition.

 This process of classifying, organizating and arranging experiences, which develops one's intuition is similar to the process whereby